junxit/us-congress-bills-114/bill.md

 >     - **(F)** the percentage of restitution orders for which the full amount of restitution has not been collected; and
 >     - **(G)** any other measurement the Comptroller General determines would assist in evaluating how to improve the restitution process in Federal criminal cases.
 >   - **(3)** *Recommendations* The report required under paragraph (1) shall include recommendations on the best practices for—
->     - **(A)** requesting restitution in cases in which restitution may be sought under sections 3663 and 3663A;
+>     - **(A)** requesting restitution in cases in which restitution may be sought under each provision of this title and the Controlled Substances Act (21 U.S.C.
+801 et seq.) that authorizes restitution;
 >     - **(B)** obtaining restitution orders from the district courts of the United States; and
 >     - **(C)** collecting restitution ordered by the district courts of the United States.
->   - **(4)** *Report* Not later than 3 years after date on which the report required under paragraph (1) is submitted, the Comptroller General of the United States shall prepare and submit to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate a report on the implementation by the Attorney General of the best practices recommended under paragraph (3).
+>   - **(4)** *Report* Not later than 3 years after the date on which the report required under paragraph (1) is submitted, the Comptroller General of the United States shall prepare and submit to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate a report on the implementation by the Attorney General of the best practices recommended under paragraph (3).